psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 * Do NOT leave your job unattended.
 You must monitor it constantly in case of a fire and to ensure correct completion of your job.

-* When the laser is running, do NOT open the hood.
+* When the laser is running, do **NOT** open the hood.

 * It is not recommended to stare at the cutting laser light.
-Eye damage may occur.
+Eye damage may occur (even with protection).

-* Eye protection is recommended.
+* Eye protection is recommended (orange safety glasses).

 * Press the **red emergency stop** knob on the machine to stop the job for any reason.